maloleyr/maloleyr.github.io/contact.md

 My professional social media is LinkedIn.
 I'll admit I rarely check it.
 You can still find me there however.
 -----> [LinkedIn](https://www.linkedin.com/in/richard-maloley-ii-2273b06/)

 You can also reach me on Twitter.
 Be warned that my Twitter is primarily used for politics and tech news.
+Also I just don't know how long Twitter will be a viable platform.
 -----> `@RichardRRCC`